jankampherbeek/EnigmaSuite/Enigma/Typora/programmers-manual/Programmers-Manual.md

 Enigma uses some aspects from Material Design, using the NuGet package MaterialDesignThemes

 #### Persistency
-The database is created with LiteDB, also accessible via Nuget.
+The database is created with SQLite.
+Dapper is used as a minimal ORM.
+Both are accessible via Nuget.

 #### Logging
 Serilog takes care of the logging, you can find it in NuGet Serilog.Sinks.File.